laurenfordham/120-Work/hw-5/readme.md

 # Problems
 I'm starting with problems because that was my whole assignment.
 I had the hardest time getting started and actuallt understanding what to do!
 I eventually got an appointment with Quin, which helped me IMMENSLEY.
 I had a hard time with more than one thing.
     - variables, what the numbers mean/how to get them.
 I realized I just didn't understand that theyre numbers you choose.
     - making sure I had commas, semi colons, and parentheses.
      - sandboxing and nesting
-    - making sure I had commas, semi colons, and parentheses.
-     - sandboxing and nesting